NogiNonoka/CodeShelf/README.md

 const int DIRY[] = {};
 ```

-This Constants which you Use should be defined in your Template;
+This Constants which you Used should be defined in your Template;

 ## Catalogue